-In Dutch court, Ghosn seeks release of internal documents
+In Dutch court, fugitive Ghosn fights for document release

 Ghosn is seeking access to documents relating to internal Nissan and Mitsubishi investigations, which the carmakers used to substantiate his dismissal on allegations of financial misconduct.

-His defense team has argued that the documents will show the companies were aware of Ghosn’s activities.
+His defense team has argued the documents will show the companies were aware of Ghosn’s activities.

+Lawyer Eelco Meerdink, representing Nissan-Mitsubishi, said Ghosn’s legal team was “going on a fishing expedition”.

+“Their requests are very broad.
+And it can be no surprise that there are many reasons why we cannot agree to them,” he said.

-Reporting by Bart Meijer; Additonal reporting by Laurence Frost; Writing by Anthony Deutsch; Editing by Hugh Lawson
+Reporting by Bart Meijer; Additonal reporting by Laurence Frost; Writing by Anthony Deutsch; Editing by Hugh Lawson and Barbara Lewis